One person goes to hospital after bike-vehicle collision near Hay Creek - News Break

 One person goes to hospital after bike-vehicle collision near Hay Creek

-Jul.
-13—RED WING — A vehicle-bicycle collision on Highway 58 in Goodhue County on Saturday sent one man to the hospital.
-Joan Larae Sharp, 75, of Red Wing, was driving a 2014 Chevy Equinox southbound on Highway 58, and Thomas Jerome Shroyer, 69, of Bloomington, Minn., was riding his bike southbound as well when the two collided near Old Church Road at milepost 18 at 11:19 a.m., according to a Minnesota State Patrol report.www.tribuneledgernews.com
+RED WING -- A vehicle-bicycle collision on Highway 58 in Goodhue County on Saturday sent one man to the hospital.
+Joan Larae Sharp, 75, of Red Wing, was driving a 2014 Chevy Equinox southbound on Highway 58, and Thomas Jerome Shroyer, 69, of Bloomington, Minn., was riding his bike southbound as well when the two collided near Old Church Road at milepost 18 at 11:19 a.m., according to a Minnesota State Patrol report.www.postbulletin.com

 Comments / 0